martinit18/nested_fit/README.md

 Previous versions are:
- - This is the first version with free sharing code only.
+ - 3.2  This is the first version with free sharing code only.
-  - Pion mass function and laser interpolation taken out to avoid Numerical Recipes
+    Pion mass function and laser interpolation taken out to avoid Numerical Recipes\
-  - Indexing for sorting data from SLATEC routine now
+    Indexing for sorting data from SLATEC routine now\
-  - Log(factorial) and gamma function from intrinsic function DLGAMMA now (and via a new routine for the factorial)
+    Log(factorial) and gamma function from intrinsic function DLGAMMA now (and via a new routine for the factorial)\
-  - Test for integer input for Poisson likelihood
+    Test for integer input for Poisson likelihood\
-  - Fitpack for splines in Shirley profile too
+    Fitpack for splines in Shirley profile too

  - 3.1  Optimization of parallel computing\
       Corrections to Shirley functions\